You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Surgical therapy of distal UTUC:

-Distal ureteral resection and ureteroneocystostomy with psoas hitch or Boari flap.
+The surgical therapy of distal UTUC includes distal ureteral resection and ureteroneocystostomy with psoas hitch or Boari flap.

-UTUC in the mid third of the ureter:
+UTUC in the mid-third of the ureter:

 Ureteral segment resection and ureteroureterostomy.